aukilabs/posemesh/docs/01-business-logic.md

 ### Processes

 - Discover Participants/Providers and Domain Clusters.
-- Recruit missing Providers in Domain Clusters.
+- Recruit Providers into Domain Clusters when they are needed.
 - Provide real‑time networking inside a Domain Cluster.
 - Generate proofs of delivered network access.